-Attention deficit hyperactivity disorder (ADHD) is a condition characterised by three main behaviours: hyperactivity, inattention, and impulsivity.
-These behaviours are common in children but it is the extent and the impact they have on a child's day-to-day functioning that may suggest the presence of ADHD.
+Indicators or symptoms of attention deficit hyperactivity disorder (ADHD) include three main behaviours: hyperactivity, inattention, and impulsivity.
+These behaviours are common in children but it is the extent and the impact they have on a child's day-to-day functioning that may point to ADHD.
 It is generally agreed that ADHD can be broken down into three main subcategories:

 ADHD – Combined type